cipherboy/java-driver/manual/core/ssl/README.md

     # The locations and passwords used to access truststore and keystore contents.
     # These properties are optional.
 If either truststore-path or keystore-path are specified,
     # the driver builds an SSLContext from these files.
 If neither option is specified, the
     # default SSLContext is used, which is based on system property configuration.
+Additionally,
+    # the keystore-type parameter is passed to configure which type of keystore to create.
+This
+    # is usually fine at the default of JKS.
     // truststore-path = /path/to/client.truststore
     // truststore-password = password123
+    // keystore-type = JKS
     // keystore-path = /path/to/client.keystore
     // keystore-password = password123
   }